blazing-edge-labs/api-skeleton/dev-docs/loaders.md

 Sometimes we need to load by normalized keys, or column, or both.

-For example, let's say users in your project should be able to login by entering own email address in any case.
+For example, let's say users in your project should be able to login by entering own email address non case-sensitively.

-One solution could be to store lowered emails in a separate column.
-It's always recommended to also keep email addresses in original case, since some could be case-sensitive and sending messages to only lowered addresses could be a security issue.
+One solution could be to store lower-cased emails in a separate column.
+It's always recommended to also keep email addresses in original case, since some emails could be case-sensitive and sending messages to addresses with altered case could be a security issue.

 Maintaining two versions of an address is cumbersome, tho.